SaskPower Welcomes New Tenant at Carbon Capture Test Facility in Estevan

 This testing programme continues the partnership developed with Shell Cansolv in the operation of the industrial scale Boundary Dam Carbon Capture project since 2014.
 Shell Cansolv offers leading state of the art gas absorption solutions, regenerable SO2 scrubbing technology and CO2 capture technology.
 Shell Cansolv was acquired by Shell Global Solutions International BV, a member of the Royal Dutch Shell group, in November 2008.
-Find out more about Shell Cansolv at www.shell.com/shellcansolv.
+Visit Shell Cansolv to learn more..

 - Shell Cansolv will be the next tenant of the SaskPower Carbon Capture Test Facility.

 - Shell Cansolv will be testing existing and new CCS chemistry.